 Regional Director: Scotland

 I was a Civil Servant for 26 years with the Scottish Government before deciding on a change of career and enrolled in the Scholl Chiropody Course in 1998.
 I completed my final examination and practical training in Worthing in 1999 and was allocated to West of Scotland Branch on completion of the course.
 There was also the North of Scotland branch based in Dundee and East of Scotland branch based in Edinburgh at that time.
 These branches have since amalgamated and are now known as the Scottish Branch of which I am currently Chair and Treasurer.
 I was elected as Regional Director in 2013 and represent Scottish interests at Executive Board meetings.

 I am married to Jeff, we have two children, six grandchildren and two great grandchildren.
 I have a very busy domiciliary practice in Fife and I serve as an Officer in the Army Reserve.

 In 1997 I successfully completed my training with Scholl and the Institute of Chiropodists.
 In addition, in 2010 I gained my BSc in Podiatric Medicine and more recently became a Fellow to the Institute.

 Throughout I have been a private practitioner, initially domiciliary and for the past ten plus years I have been running a busy full-time practice in Prestatyn.

-At Western branch I have held various roles including Secretary and Chair.
+I was a member of Western Branch before it's demise and held various roles including Secretary and Chair.